 ● Continually monitor your health for any signs of symptoms

-● You will almost certainly need to self-isolate as a matter of course after any high-risk assignment.
-Please check the relevant government advice
+● You will likely need to self-isolate as a matter of course after any high-risk assignment.
+Please check the relevant government advice for clarity

 ● Monitor the latest updates and information on COVID-19, as well as any quarantine and isolation procedures being implemented at both your origin and your destination